Legal cases with fixed pricing, standardized processes, and firm timelines

 The compliances for the performance of the marriage under this act is similar to the other acts such as none of the party should have their spouse alive, the marriage should be performed with the valid consent of both the parties, and age of the boy should be 21 and the age of the girl should be 18 etc.

 The procedure of the marriage performed under this Act:

 Christian Marriage is performed according to the customs or usages that are considered as valid and essential as per a Priest or Minister performing the marriage.

 The marriage customs need to be performed in the presence of two witnesses excluding the priest or minister performing the marriage.

 If a marriage is not performed within the time span of two months after the issuance of the notice certificate, such a marriage cannot be performed once the two months time span has lapsed.
 The fresh certificate of notice should be applied again for the solemnization of the marriage.

-According to section 4 of the Parsi Marriage and Divorce Act 1936, if a person is married for the second time during the lifetime of the first spouse, and they are not divorced or separated, then such second marriage is a void marriage.
+According to section 4 of the Parsi Marriage and Divorce Act 1936, if a person is married for the second time during the lifetime of the first spouse, and they are not divorced or separated, then such a second marriage is void marriage.

 Even if the second marriage has commenced following all the rules and regulations under the Parsi Marriage and Divorce Act, 1865 or under Parsi Marriage and Divorce Act, 1936, the marriage is still invalid.